luuk-harmeling/tr/readme.md

 * Used a non-in memory database MySQL to persist data
 * Used Docker to run the (local) MySql Database
 * Used Http Basic Auth for basic authentication on the API (I've used Oauth aswell (and also Ldap in combination with SSO applications))
-* Tried to "conform" to the restfull guilelines as much as possible
+* Tried to "conform" to the restfull guidelines as much as possible